-Specifically, the Department of Health and Human Services (HHS) will use the data to award the portion of the bonus that rewards States for their success in moving TANF recipients from welfare to work.
+Description: The purpose of this collection is to obtain data upon which to base the computation for measuring State performance in meeting the legislative goals of TANF as specified in section 403(a)(4) of the Social Security Act and 45 CFR Part 270.
+Specifically, DHHS will use the data to award the portion of the bonus that rewards States for their success in moving TANF recipients from welfare to work.
+This information collection will replace Form ACF-200 in FY 2002 (Bonus Year 2002).
 States will not be required to submit this information unless they elect to compete on a work measure for the TANF High Performance Bonus awards.

-Respondents: Respondents may include any of the 50 States, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
+Respondents: Respondents may include any of the 50 States, Guam, Puerto Rico, and the Virgin Islands.

 |Instrument||Number of respondents||Number of responses per respondent||Average burden hours per response||Total burden hours|